EPM 101Financial Close

 Why the Close Is So Difficult in Practice

-When these processes are poorly coordinated, issues surface late or not at all.
+When poorly coordinated, issues surface late or not at all.
 Reconciliations completed after the close lose their value.
-Consolidation performed on unstable data creates rework.
+Consolidation on unstable data creates rework.

 Who Owns the Financial Close

-Ownership of the close typically sits with the Controller or Corporate Accounting function, but responsibility is distributed.
+Ownership typically sits with the Controller or Corporate Accounting function but responsibility is distributed.

 The Cost of a Slow or Fragile Close